ohdearapp/laravel-ohdear-webhooks/README.md

 This package will not handle what should be done after the webhook request has been validated and the right job or event is called.

-Before using this package we highly recommend reading [the entire documentation on webhooks over at Oh Dear](https://ohdear.app/docs/webhooks/introduction).
+Before using this package we highly recommend reading [the documentation on webhooks over at Oh Dear](https://ohdear.app/docs/integrations/webhooks/laravel-package).

 ## Documentation